QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 The first section on a page must use the `firstSection` id to make space for the site navigation.

-In the code, sections should be separated from each other by a single line.
+In the code, sections should be separated from eachother by a single line.

 ### Background Colors